richardrigutins/dotnet-di-plus/README.md

 The same can be done for scoped and transient lifetimes.

-## Installation

-To use this library, add the `Rigutins.DotNetDIPlus` NuGet package to your project.

-The library is currently available for:
-- .NET Standard 2.0
-- .NET Standard 2.1
-- .NET 6.0
-- .NET 7.0

 ## Contributing

 Contributions are welcome!

-Feel free to open an issue or submit a pull request.
+This library is being developed in my free time, to share some implementations that I've found useful when working with some more complex use cases in dependency injection in .NET.
+As such, it has not been tested under all possible scenarios, so if you find any issues or have any suggestions, feel free to open an issue or submit a pull request.